 JOURNAL OF IRMMW-THz

-THE COMMITEE IS PLEASED TO ANNOUNCE THE winner of the 2013 kenneth j button prize:
+THE KJB PRIZE COMMITTEE IS EXTREMELY PLEASED TO ANNOUNCE THE WINNER OF THE 2014 kenneth j button prize:

 Dr. KIYOMI SAKAI of NICT for "OUTSTANDING CONTRIBUTIONS TO THE DEVELOPMENT OF A WIDE RANGE OF FAR-INFRARED AND SPECTROSCOPIC TECHNIQUES, WITH SPECIAL EMPHASIS ON TERAHERTZ TIME-DOMAIN SPECTROSCOPY"

 Dr. gregory nUsinoviCh of university of maryland for "fundamental contributions to the theory and development of gyrotron oscillators and amplifiers with frequencies up to the terahertz range"

 WAS Professor Dan Grischkowsky of oklahoma state university for "pioneering contributions to the development of terahertz time-domain spectroscopy"

 of the California Institute of Technology "For pioneering contributions to millimeter wave technology, including integrated-circuit antennas for sub-millimeter waves, imaging antenna arrays, and quasi-optical systems."

 Above: Dave Rutledge (right) accepting the 2010 KJB prize from Committee Chair Terry Parker at the 35th IRMMW-THz Conference in Rome, Italy